camilovelezr/aithena/services/aithena-services/README.md

-# aithena-services 0.1.0-dev3
+# aithena-services 0.1.1-dev0

-Aithena-services provide a unified way to interact with many llms.
+Aithena-services provides a unified way to interact with many LLMs.

-It uses llama-index to interact with several existing llm backends:
+It uses llama-index to interact with several existing LLM backends:
 - ollama
 - openai
 - azure_openai

-The package can be used directly as a python client or can be deployed as a rest service.
+The package can be used directly as a python client or can be deployed as a REST service.

 ## Configuration